- Instructions for R are here: http://epsy887.bryer.org/getting_started/software/

 ## [1] "2112" "3.14159265358979"

-is an object that contains a list of named values
+A list is an object that contains a list of named values

 tmp <- list(a = 2112, b = pi, z = "Hello EPSY887!") tmp